Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active accounts have the following features:

-The opening balance is always debit and shows the availability of funds at the beginning of the reporting period;
+The opening balance is always a debit balance and shows the availability of funds at the beginning of the reporting period;

 loan turnover reflects a decrease in funds;

-the ending balance is always debit and shows the balance of funds at the end of the reporting period;
+the final balance is always a debit balance and shows the balance at the end of the reporting period;

 active accounts reflect the presence and movement of economic assets and property of the enterprise.